Yamil-Serrano/DNA-Sequence-Alignment/README.md

 ![image](https://github.com/user-attachments/assets/73feb913-419f-4bc3-8805-aca24846bdb0)

+## Changes

+In the screenshot above, the application shows the drag-and-drop (DnD) functionality for file input.
+However, due to complications encountered while creating the executable, I have decided to change this functionality to a file selection method instead.

 ## Example CSV Format

-In the "resources/Test_files" folder you will find an example of the .csv file that you can use.
+In the "Test_files" folder you will find an example of the .csv file that you can use.

 ## License